VimalDev-Suriya/react-hooks/README.md

 ## Different types of Hooks:

-1. useState - Creates the state variables
+1. useState
-2. useEffect - perform the effects
+2. useReducer
-3. useRef
+3. useEffect
-4. useReducer
+4. useRef
-5. useCallbacks
+5. useContext
 6. useMemo
-7. useContext
+7. useCallbacks

 ## Point to be noted

-Always call the Hooks at the top level
+`Always call the Hooks at the top level`